-If you have ever wondered what is inside Heywood House, our #FeatureFriday post will give you a guided tour of the site through its many fascinating doorways…
+If you have ever wondered what is inside Heywood House, this article will give you a guided tour of the site through its many fascinating doorways…

 Doorways hold an array of detail and stories and importantly can represent new beginnings, allowing us to walk into new places but also walk out of difficult ones.

 So what is it about doorways that draw people in?
 Is it the prospect of going somewhere different or new?
 A change of scene?
 Or into a new space?
 Going into a space of shelter and protection?

 In the 400-year history of Heywood House, there will have been many people walking in and out of its doors, living here, working here, socialising here, growing up here.

 Today, many of these things still happen, with working, meeting, socialising and networking going on in the #businesscommunity that has been created here.
 With that in mind, reading on to discover some of the interesting doorways here and where they can lead you …